commfish/BSAI_crab_assessments/SMBKC/smbkc_19/README.md

 # St. Matthews Blue King Crab 2019
-2019 model version with updates for rebuilding prep for sept 2019 meeting
+Regime version - with only data from 1996 on.
+Current regime

 ## Alternatives